 Chief Finance Officer and Vice President of Administration

 Abe Young joined our team in 2017 and quickly augmented our administrative resource capacity toward a world-class standard.
 Abe is passionate about using his strengths to increase organizational effectiveness and efficiency.
 His extensive background in audit and assurance services for higher education, healthcare, and nonprofit organizations enable our fiscal planning and execution to reach the highest standards.
-Abe’s leadership contributed to Saprea receiving the GuideStar Gold Seal of Transparency for nonprofit organizations.
+Abe’s leadership contributed to Saprea receiving the GuideStar Platinum Seal of Transparency for nonprofit organizations.

 With over 30 years of accounting and audit experience, Abe offers our donors, survivors, and staff the confidence that Saprea’s resources are used with intention and align to the success of our mission.
 His experience with domestic and international organizations continues to help our expansion efforts to offer support to survivors across the world.

 Abe is a licensed CPA and received his master’s degree in Accounting from the University of Utah.
-In addition to his professional distinctions, Abe’s public service record is comprised of both elected and volunteer positions including executive board member and treasurer of the Utah Valley Chamber of Commerce, treasurer for the Utah State Republican Party, recipient of the Silver Beaver Award from the Boy Scouts of America, and board member and treasurer for his community baseball league.
+In addition to his professional distinctions, Abe’s public service record is comprised of both elected and volunteer positions including executive board member and treasurer of the Utah Valley Chamber of Commerce, former treasurer for the Utah State Republican Party, recipient of the Silver Beaver Award from the Boy Scouts of America, and former board member and treasurer for his community baseball league.

 Cynthia Gambill, MBA